MicrosoftDocs/dynamics-365-intelligent-order-management/topics/orchestrate-dom.md

 To create the connections, follow these steps.

 1. Go to **Getting Started \> Configure Settings**.
-1. Under **Active IOM Platform Connection References**, select **IOM Data Transformer**.
+1. On the **Active IOM Platform Connection References** page, select **IOM Data Transformer**.
 1. Under **Connections**, select **Retrieve Connection Link**.
 A new tab will open.
 1. If it your first time setting up a connection, you will need to sign up for Microsoft Power Automate.
 Ensure that you are in right Dataverse environment.
-1. Go to **Data \> Connections** and select **New Connection** and in the search bar on the right.
-Enter "IOM Data Transformer" and create a new connection.
+1. Go to **Data \> Connections**.
+Select **New Connection**, and in the search bar on the top right enter "IOM Data Transformer" and create a new connection.
-1. When the connection dialog box appears, accept it and then copy the browser link to the connection and save it locally.
+1. When the connection dialog box appears, accept it and then copy the browser link to the connection.
 1. Select **Save and Close**.
-1. Select **Microsoft Dataverse**, and then build a connector for Dataverse similar to how you built the connector for **IOM Data Transformer**.
+1. On the **Active IOM Platform Connection References** page, select **Microsoft Dataverse**, and then build a connector for Dataverse similar to how you built the connector for **IOM Data Transformer**.
 1. Go to **Catalog \> Add Provider** and select **Dynamics 365 Distributed Order Management**.
 1. Select **Connections**.
 The connection reference page appears.
 1. Select **Retrieve Connection Link**, and then provide a new Dataverse connection link.
 1. Select **+ New connection**.
 1. In the search box on the top right corner, enter "Dataverse."
 1. Select the plus symbol ("+") for the new Dataverse connection.
 1. A **Microsoft Dataverse** dialog box appears.
 Select **Create** to create the connection.
-Look at modified in the list.
-1. Open this and retrieve the link to the URL for your connection.
+1. On the **Connections in IOM** page, you should see the new connection in the list.
+Select the new connection and retrieve the link to the URL for your connection.
 1. Go to the **IOM Provider** page, select **Save**, and then select **Activate**.
 1. Select **Save and Close**.